 {"applyCallToAction":"Get Quotes","defaultSelectedItem":"home","description":"Quickly compare over 3 dozen UK insurance providers.
 Only one form to fill out.","formType":"Insurance","onCurrent":true,"options":[{"label":"Car Insurance","url":"https:\/\/quote.nimblefins.co.uk\/car-insurance?id=76f4ecd6e1ca7c2f442633593566fdaa","value":"car"},{"label":"Home Insurance","url":"https:\/\/quote.nimblefins.co.uk\/home-insurance?id=76f4ecd6e1ca7c2f442633593566fdaa","value":"home"},{"label":"Motorbike Insurance","url":"https:\/\/quote.nimblefins.co.uk\/bike-insurance?id=76f4ecd6e1ca7c2f442633593566fdaa","value":"motorbike"},{"label":"Pet Insurance","url":"https:\/\/quote.nimblefins.co.uk\/pet-insurance?id=76f4ecd6e1ca7c2f442633593566fdaa","value":"pet"},{"label":"Travel Insurance","url":"https:\/\/quote.nimblefins.co.uk\/travel-insurance?id=76f4ecd6e1ca7c2f442633593566fdaa","value":"travel"}],"title":"Cheap Home Insurance in Your Area"}

-The best home insurance plans can easily cost a few hundred pounds a year—should you pay the premium upfront once a year or should you pay monthly?
+Home insurance costs £375 a year or around £36.5 per month on average—but should you pay the premium upfront once a year or should you pay monthly?

-Generally speaking, if you have the cash we recommend paying annually to avoid interest charges associated with monthly payments (borrowing money from the insurance company usually comes at a cost)—in fact, paying upfront is one of the simplest ways to save money on home insurance
+Generally speaking, if you have the cash then paying annually is typically cheaper in the long run—by paying annually, you can avoid interest charges associated with monthly payments.
+Borrowing money from the insurance company (or a finance company working with the insurance provider) usually comes at a cost—in fact, paying upfront is one of the simplest ways to save money on home insurance

 We'll discuss what APR you should expect and the typical size of interest charges, should you decide upon paying insurance via monthly payments instead of annually.
 We'll also discuss the pros and cons of an alternative solution to spread out your insurance payments—putting your annual home insurance payment on a credit card.